fioprotocol/fips/README.md

 ## FIP Type
 * Core - improvements requiring a consensus fork
 * Functionality - adds or modifies functionality without need for consensus fork
+* Standard - documents standards used in FIO Protocol

 ## FIP Status
 * Draft - a FIP that is open for consideration.